 Action 3.3.1.a: Update the master planning process to include the development of employment objectives and assess the employment impacts of plan scenarios.
+Is this not being done now?

 Action 3.3.1.b: Complete an Employment Growth and Access Functional Plan to determine if and where land use policies limit growth of and access to a variety of job types.
 Recommend strategies for addressing these limits.